 The pulmonary rehab program

-These programs are designed to meet the needs of each person.
-Both you and your family are actively involved.
+These programs are designed to meet the specific needs of each person with lung conditions.
+It is better if both you and your family are actively involved.

 Pulmonary rehab programs may include: